AnActualEmerald/goldilox/README.md

 A Grain implementation of Lox from Robert Nystrom's _Crafting Interpreters_

-Currently done up to section 6.3.3
+Currently done up to chapter 7